No items found.

 Does the protagonist have to change?

 We often assume that a story is, essentially, the hero’s journey to triumph or resolution.
 Their growth from inept to capable.
-Their maturation or coming of age or enlightenment.
+Their maturation or coming-of-age or enlightenment.
 A static character is not a well-developed one.

 But a static character can be incredibly engaging.
 They don’t need a steep character arc to be fascinating.